In Keenetic routers in most cases, digital television (IPTV) works right out of the box on both computers and set-top boxes.

 When you make these settings, the set-top box will connect directly to the ISP's network through a router.
 Connect the IPTV set-top box to the TV port and reboot it.
 The set-top box must obtain an IP address from your ISP's network and then you can receive digital television.

-The above steps are usually enough to watch IPTV.
+The above steps are usually enough to receive IPTV.

-4. Keenetic router also allows fine-tuning for those users of a non-standard connection scheme, for example, who use different interface to receive IPTV.
+4. A Keenetic router also allows fine-tuning for non-standard connection scenarios, for example, which use a different interface for IPTV service.

 As it was written above, it is necessary to have a component of the system 'IGMP/PPPoE proxy service' installed in the router.
 The IGMP proxy service retransmits a multicast stream from the ISP to the home network devices.
 Multicast is used to provide IPTV service.

 Go to the 'Home segment' page in the 'IGMP proxy' section.
 The default settings on this page are suitable for most service providers.

 By default, the 'For connection' field specifies the interface that looks into the provider's network (in our example it is 'Provider') and where IPTV will come from.